 Being a mama can be incredibly tough at times.
 Throw in solo or single parenting, homeschooling, self-employment or any of the various permutations that make up our crazy, beautiful lives and one thing seems to be a constant: mamas often neglect self-care in the interest of the children.
+Every woman deserves self-care like having a mommy makeover or Botox in West Caldwell.
+You may visit sites like https://celltheorymed.com/botox/ if you want to schedule a botox procedure for you.
+Getting a cellulite reduction treatment is also recommended.
+Experts like Dr. Park Avenue can help with this.

 At the end of the day we collapse onto the sofa, and if you’re lucky, you can just chill out.
 If you’re working from home or self-employed you can still be found working your way down the to-do list at 11, 12, 2am.
 The work never ends.
 A quick shower and to bed, and you’re up before the sun to do it all again.
 And yet the positives are such that you do it with a cheerful, and even sometimes a grateful, heart.

 But here’s the thing.
 Chatting with friends a few weeks ago, I mentioned an incident at home that left me so angry, my head was throbbing and my veins pulsing and I became quite dizzy.
 Not the best day’s parenting, but we all have better or worse days, don’t we?
 It led to a conversation in the circle about how many of them (maybe us!) actually suffer from high blood pressure, and how things in our homes – and out – can affect a spike in blood pressure.
 I know I just need to catch a glimpse at the headlines on the newspaper stand and anxiety clenches at my stomach.
 Dr Google says anxiety doesn’t cause long-term high blood pressure, but episodes of anxiety can cause dramatic, temporary spikes in your BP.
 If those temporary spikes occur frequently, such as every day, they can cause damage to your blood vessels, heart and kidneys, as can chronic high blood pressure, so rather than waiting until you need medication here are five ways to help keep your life calmer and hopefully your blood pressure lower!
+If you have kidney or hypertension concerns, you may need to go to Nephrology & Hypertension Medical Associates.

 A lack of sleep could hurt your body’s ability to regulate stress hormones, leading to high blood pressure.
 It also makes you cranky and makes even little things that much more stressful.
 1